 You might also enjoy:

 I love meeting new friends and visiting with old ones.
-Please leave me a comment and say hello.
+So please leave me a comment and say hello.

 Happy Fall,